spotinst/help/src/docs/eco/tutorials/monthly-value-report.md

 ### Eco Checklist

 A reminder of some of the actions performed on your behalf over this past month.
-There are others, but they are not detailed as a part of our proprietary logic.
+There are others, but they are not detailed as part of our proprietary logic.

 ### Note from a Cost Specialist